 The Society for Psychological Anthropology solicits entries for the 2013 Richard G. Condon Prize for the best student essay in psychological anthropology.
 The winner will be awarded $500 and one year’s free membership in the Society for Psychological Anthropology.
 The winning essay will be published in Ethos after working with the Editor for final preparation of the manuscript.

 The prize is named for the late Richard G. Condon, whose work included the study of adolescence, family, and change among the Canadian Inuit.
 Psychological anthropology is defined broadly to include interrelationships among psychological, social and cultural phenomena.
 Essays will be judged on their relevance to psychological anthropology, organization and clarity, and their theoretical and methodological strengths.
-The winner will be recognized at the 2013 SPA Business Meeting in Chicago.
+The winner will be recognized at the 2014 SPA Business Meeting in Washington DC.

 Papers submitted for consideration must follow these guidelines: